-These types of fire pits are the most expensive, but ultimately the most desirable.
-Copper will never rust, and exposure to fire and the elements will only enhance its appearance, allowing it to develop a rich and eye-catching patina over time.
-In addition to radiating plenty of heat, these fire pits are also ideal in terms of décor and can lend a rustic charm to any backyard.
+Thhese type is the most expensive one, but ultimately the most desirable.
+Copper will never rust, and exposure to flames and heat will only enhance its appearance, allowing it to develop a rich and eye-catching patina over time.
+In addition to radiating plenty of heat, these products are also ideal in terms of décor and can lend a rustic charm to any backyard.

 Fire Pit Sizes

 The size of the perfect fire pit you choose should not only depend on what you plan to use it for but also the amount of space you have available.
-Ideally, you want so that there are no plants, power lines, other structures, or any flammable objects near the fire pit, and you’ll need to ensure that there is plenty of room for people to walk comfortably and safely around the fire pit.
-Before you select a fire pit, measure the space where you plan to place it, and then choose a model and size which is in accordance with the amount of available space you have.
+Ideally, you want so that there are no plants, power lines, other structures, or any flammable objects near it, and you’ll need to ensure that there is plenty of room for people to walk comfortably and safely around.
+Before you make your choice, measure the space where you plan to place it, and then choose a model and size which is in accordance with the amount of available space you have.

 Small-sized fire pits

-Small sized fire pits are usually 20-30 inches in diameter and are ideal for anyone who is only interested in the occasional use of a fire pit and/or needs something portable.
+Small sized fire pits are usually 20-30 inches in diameter and are ideal for anyone who is only interested in the occasional use or needs something portable.
 These models can be moved around with ease, and taken along for camping and beach trips, or to parties at friends’ houses.
 These are often foldable models and come with carrying cases to allow for easy transport.
-If you need a fire pit to take along to other locations, have less space, or are not willing to commit to the regular and prolonged use of a fire pit, a small-sized model is your best bet.
+If you need a device to take along to other locations, have less space, or are not willing to commit to the regular and prolonged use of a fire pit, a small-sized model is your best bet.
 However, keep in mind that these may not hold a lot of wood or allow for very large fires.

 Medium-sized fire pits